 Also, because there are not so many people on the slope in January, it will be cheaper to purchase tickets.
 The same goes for reserving hotels.

-The hotels are not fully booked, so you may benefit from lower prices and it’s also easier to book last minute.
+The hotels are not fully booked, so you may benefit from lower prices and it’s also easier to book at the last minute.

 However, you have to be a bit aware that not every hotel can be booked last minute, especially the smaller and more luxurious ones.